Advertiser Disclosure

 Lounges often have great sweets and snacks for kids.
 Image Credit: Chris Hassan

-Although lounges may seem like really fancy and exclusive areas for first class passengers to hide away and drink Champagne (OK, they can definitely be that), they’re also the perfect refuge for families looking to escape the chaos of the main terminal.
+Although airport lounges may seem like fancy, exclusive areas for first class passengers to hide away and drink Champagne (O.K., yes, they can definitely be that), they’re also the perfect refuge for families looking to escape the chaos of the main terminal.

-Parents don’t need to feel like they’re intruding because many lounges have dedicated kids’ rooms so your little one(s) can burn some energy while you get everyone changed and fed — without bothering other travelers.
+Parents don’t need to feel like they’re intruding because many lounges have rooms dedicated to kids.
+Here, children can burn some energy while you get everyone changed and fed without bothering other travelers.

 With free food, drinks, showers, and more, stopping by a lounge can give your family something to look forward to during a connection or before your flight.
 And you don’t need to be flying in first class to get access, either — some of our favorite credit cards come with complimentary lounge access!